Motion made, and Question proposed,

 Local government has been given a series of new responsibilities.
 I was a councillor and I know that local authorities welcome new responsibilities because it allows them to flex their muscles and do things in an imaginative and innovative way.
 However, they are restricted in how they are able to deliver them—they find themselves straitjacketed—and they suddenly find themselves carrying unnecessary burdens in order to deliver something that they know they could do better if they were allowed to.
 They do not make a hash of it but they end up not reaching their full potential.

 My hon.
 Friend is making some good points, but does he also agree that one of the Government’s mistakes in terms of devolution is holding to the idea that that can be done only if there is a mayor?
 That has led to some very strange situations.
 For example, in the north-east we have a hotch-potch of different responsibilities in different areas.

 I entirely agree, and the same goes for LEP boundaries.
-If we are going to do this, there has to be a way forward that means that it fits local area needs.
+If we are going to do this, there has to be a way forward that fits local area needs.